 CFO’s should read this publication by the U.S. Patent and Trademark Office, The Bright Side of Patents.

 It pays to think about patents, trademarks, and service marks before you develop intellectual property.
 Obtaining a patent or trademark requires uniqueness.
-For a trademark or service mark you need to be the first users in commerce.
+For a trademark or service mark you need to be the first users of said mark in commerce.